Skip to main content

 Editorial diagram showing the Sora app shutdown announcement on one side and still-live Sora 2 web, release-note, and API surfaces on the other.

-Figure / 01 The confusion is not that OpenAI announced a shutdown.
+Figure / 01The confusion is not that OpenAI announced a shutdown.
 It is that several official Sora surfaces still point to an active product stack beyond the app.

-What Sora users should do right now
+What Sora users should preserve right now

 Editorial flowchart of the paths users still have to export Sora data, download library media, and move from Sora 1 to Sora 2 or ChatGPT image generation.

-Figure / 02 For users, the practical question is not brand semantics.
+Figure / 02For users, the practical question is not brand semantics.
 It is whether their videos, remixes, likes, and exports survive the transition.

-• Download individual videos and images from your library where possible.
+• download individual videos and images from your library where possible

 Source file